Principal Updates - March 24

 - September 9 – November 8 (end of 1st quarter grading window): No schedule changes

-- After November 12: Any student requesting a schedule change will need to fill out the schedule change request form, with permission from parent, student, teacher, school counselor, and administrator.
+- November 12 - March 28: Any student requesting a schedule change will need to fill out the schedule change request form, with permission from parent, student, teacher, school counselor, and administrator.
 If approved by the administration, schedule changes will only be processed if there is space available.

 - After March 28: There will not be any schedule changes, regardless of space availability.
 This date aligns with the last day of the 3rd Quarter.